 8 Sauna Benefits For Mind And Body

-Sitting in a sauna for 30 minutes a few times a week offers an incredible range of benefits, like exercise and cold plunging.
+Sitting in a sauna for 30 minutes a few times a week offers an incredible range of benefits, similar to exercise and cold plunging.
 It can boost heart health and brain function, reduce stress, and speed up recovery after workouts.

 How Saunas Transform Your Body